DanOlner/randomNetworkDistancer/README.md

 To get it going, open the script in R and do the following:

-* Set your working directory appropriately
+* Set your working directory appropriately (or use RStudio and this project)
 * check the list of libraries are installed
 * Put a single shapefile into the same folder, change the file name/location at:
 ```